NRCan/planaura/README.md

      - band 5: short wave infrared with central wavelength of  2190 nm - B12

-The model contains a two-epoch (bi-temporal) encoder that facilitates:
+Planaura contains a two-epoch (bi-temporal) encoder that facilitates:
    1. Embedding images into feature maps that will be able to represent the descriptive features of each image and can subsequently be used for other tasks like clustering or classification.
    2. Calculating the intensity of change between two images representing the actual contextual changes and not naively the changes of spectral values.